Kwondh0321/Enmirynet_AI/README.md

 ## Caution
 This project is copyrighted to Enmirynet in 2024.

 Details:
-  Backend Code: Open to All, Frontend Code: Open to All excluding design
+- Backend Code: Open to All
+- Frontend Code: Open to All excluding design